apc518/minecraft-cpu/README.md

 This is my first ever minecraft CPU, created in collaboration with Peer Carnes.

+I created a [custom assembly language](https://github.com/apc518/minecraft-cpu/tree/master/asm), including an assembler written in python, and an example program that calculates fibbonaci numbers.

 ## Specs
 - 8 bit instructions and registers
 - 2 registers